 You can generally choose to pay for trauma insurance with either:

-- level premiums — charge a higher premium at the start of the policy, but changes to cost aren't based on your age so increases happen more slowly over time
+- variable premiums (previously known as 'level premiums')— charge a higher premium at the start of the policy, but changes to the cost aren't based on your age, so increases generally happen more slowly over time.

-Your choice of stepped or level premiums has a large impact on how much your premiums will cost now and in the future.
+Your choice of variable age-stepped or variable premiums has an impact on how much your premiums will cost now and in the future.

 Compare trauma insurance policies